This charter explains the different services that are available and the timescales that are placed on their delivery.

 For details of the Bristol Water code of practice on enforcement of the Water Regulations, please continue to read below.

-For 2021/22 we've created a new calculator to allow developers and SLP providers to calculate indicative quotes, this can be found within the ‘useful documents’ section of this page.
+We’ve created a new calculator to allow developers and SLP providers to calculate indicative quotes.
+This can be found within the ‘Useful documents’ section of this page.

 This article helps you understand the water rules and regulations around water.

 The Water Supply (Water Fittings) Regulations 1999 are statutory requirements for the design, installation, composition and maintenance of water fixtures and fittings.